mitola/codeandunicorns.com/content/post/posts/alternatives-to-raspberry-pi/index.md

 ---
-title: "Top 7 Raspberry Pi-like Boards That Are Cheaper and Linux-Compatible"
+title: "Top 7 Raspberry Pi-like Boards That Are Cheaper and have good Linux support"
 subtitle: A collection of different Raspberry Pi like boards in time ot logistic shortages
 summary: A collection of different Raspberry Pi like boards in time ot logistic shortages
 date: 2023-05-01T13:07:52+00:00